oreitor/HorizontalMouseWheel/README.md

 # Horizontal Mouse Wheel with Contactless Control

 Implementation that acts as a Horizontal Mouse Wheel with contactless control.
-For this implementation, we need just two electronics component and simple code writed with Python.
+For this implementation, we need just two electronics component and simple code written with Python.

 <p align="center">
   <img width="600" src="https://github.com/oreitor/contactless-horizontal-mouse-wheel-control/blob/master/HMW.gif">